Wild goose chase

 Our current use of the phrase alludes to an undertaking which will probably prove to be fruitless - and it's hard to imagine anything more doomed to failure than an attempt to catch a wild goose by chasing after it.
 Our understanding of the term differs from that in use in Shakespeare's day.
 The earlier meaning related not to hunting but to horse racing.
-A 'wild goose chase' was a chase in which horses followed a lead horse at a set distance, mimicking wild geese flying in formation.
+A 'wild goose chase' was a race in which horses followed a lead horse at a set distance, mimicking wild geese flying in formation.
 The equine connection was referred to a few years before Shakespeare's usage, in Gervase Markham's equestrian instructional manual A Discource of Horsmanshippe, 1593.
 Markham describes the rules of the race at length, the essential point being that the horses follow each toher like geese in flight:

 That meaning had been lost by the 19th century.
 In Grose's Dictionary of the Vulgar Tongue, 1811, he defines the term much the way we do today: